MySQL Point-in-Time Backup & Recovery Guide

 rsync -avz /var/backups/mysql/backup_*.sql.gz remote-user@backup-server:/var/backups/mysql/

-For cloud storage, tools like rclone can push backups to Amazon S3, Google Cloud Storage, Backblaze B2, or any S3-compatible provider.
-Configure a lifecycle policy on the cloud storage bucket to automatically delete backups older than your retention period.
-This prevents storage costs from growing indefinitely.
+Cloud storage provides geographic redundancy without requiring dedicated remote infrastructure.
+Tools like rclone can push backups to Amazon S3, Google Cloud Storage, Backblaze B2, or any S3-compatible provider.
+Configure lifecycle policies on the bucket to automatically delete backups beyond your retention period, preventing storage costs from accumulating indefinitely.

 mysql -u root -p -e "DROP DATABASE IF EXISTS ncristea;"